Step 4: Full View

 After exhausting escalation to both Firm DBA and the City without obtaining correction of the fraudulent public engagement report, should Engineer M refuse to continue as lead engineer and formally document the basis for disassociation, including the specific deficiencies in the report and the corrective action required, rather than remaining associated with a project proceeding on a fraudulent evidentiary record?

-Refuse Role, Document Disassociation Formally Board's choice Refuse to continue as lead engineer and formally document the basis for disassociation in writing to the City, identifying the specific deficiencies in the public engagement report and the corrective action required before the project can proceed on a legitimate basis
+O1 Refuse to continue as lead engineer and formally document the basis for disassociation in writing to the City, identifying the specific deficiencies in the public engagement report and the corrective action required before the project can proceed on a legitimate basis Board's choice

 The Code prohibits engineers from permitting the use of their name or continuing association in business ventures with persons or firms engaged in fraudulent or dishonest enterprise.
 Continued association after recognizing the report as fraudulent constitutes implicit professional endorsement beyond the point of recognized misrepresentation.
 However, disassociation alone is ethically insufficient, the paramount public welfare obligation does not terminate upon disassociation and requires active steps to prevent the harm from persisting.
 Ethical sufficiency requires both disassociation and formal documented disclosure to the City identifying the report's deficiencies and required corrective action.